Updated Oct. 3, 2022

 A salvage title stays with the car unless it’s rebuilt and passes state inspection to get a rebuilt or reconstructed title.
 Insurance companies treat the car as a complete loss, so owners usually aren’t able to get repairs covered in any future accident if the car is classified as a salvage.
 There are some exceptions though, according to Justin Tomczak, spokesman for State Farm, the nation’s largest auto insurer.
 “A salvage vehicle may still qualify for insurance coverage as long as it meets all of our eligibility requirements,” he said.

 If a flooded vehicle isn’t insured and it’s still driveable, a dishonest owner could try to sell it with the existing regular title to an unsuspecting buyer.
 According to Tomczak, State Farm officials “do not ask about prior damage when a customer is submitting an application for insurance.”

-Even though they tend to be cheaper, you should avoid buying cars with salvage or rebuilt titles.
+Even though they tend to be cheaper, you should generally avoid buying cars with salvage or rebuilt titles.
 They could cost a lot more in the long run.
-Sometimes, sellers will try to change the title fraudulently or not point out the title is designated as salvage or rebuilt.
+Sometimes, sellers will try to change the title fraudulently or unethically not point out the title shows the car is salvage or was rebuilt.

 Buyers can take steps to avoid buying a flood-damaged car:

 Look up the Vehicle Identification Number (VIN).
 You can get it from the seller.
 If you look at the car in person, it will be engraved on a plate on the dashboard.
 You can do a basic check of the car’s history through the National Insurance Crime Bureau’s VINCheck.
 Carfax also offers a free flood check of the car’s VIN.

 This report will show what kind of title the vehicle has and its title history.
 Even if it’s a regular title, be suspicious if the car just came from one of the flood-ravaged states such as Florida or South Carolina.